Mitsubishi Fuso Super Great

-The Mitsubishi Fuso Super Great (Japanese:三菱ふそう・スーパーグレート) is a heavy-duty commercial vehicle produced by Mitsubishi Fuso, a former division of Mitsubishi Motors (later acquired by Daimler AG).
-Launched in 1996 to succeed the Mitsubishi Fuso The Great.
-The range was primarily available in other big-size trucks.
+The Mitsubishi Fuso Super Great (Japanese: 三菱ふそう・スーパーグレート) is a heavy-duty commercial vehicle produced by Mitsubishi Fuso, a former division of Mitsubishi Motors (later acquired by Daimler AG).
+The line was launched in June 1996 to succeed the Mitsubishi Fuso The Great.

-Most big-size models of the truck are distinguishable using a front 'Super Great' badge, but the common badge is usually used on the rear.
+History

 The Super Great had driver's airbag and wheel parking brake equipped in 2000.
 The Super Great's cab was heavily facelifted, and the UD Trucks based AdBlue Urea Selective catalytic reduction system was equipped in 2007 on the facelift version, also used in the Nissan Diesel Quon.

-In April 2017, the Super Great received another facelift.
+In April 2017, the second generation of the Super Great appeared.
+The new generation retained the doors, some cabin panels, and some of the interior from the first generation.
 Standard equipment in the new Super Great include a new LED projector headlamps, a new 4-spoke steering wheel (replacing the original facelift version), an integrated new instrument cluster, an improved 12-speed automated manual transmission (now branded as SHIFTPILOT) and a multi-function key with push start/stop button.
 Sales commence of this new model in Japan started later in 2017.
-Safety features including Active Brake Assist, Active Attention Assistant that monitors driver alertness and provides a warning when a low attention level or distraction is detected, Lane Departure Warning System and Proximity Control Assist.
+Safety features including Active Brake Assist, Active Attention Assistant that monitors driver alertness and provides a warning when a low attention level or distraction is detected, Lane Departure Warning System and Proximity Control Assist (side guard assist).
+The Super Great was the first commercial vehicle in Japan to be fitted with such advanced driving assistanc systems.